MERLIon-Challenge/merlion-ccs-2023/readme.md

 - featuring more than 100 voices
 - over 300 recordings manually annotated by at least 2 multilingual transcribers

+To access the MERLIon CCS dataset, please register for the challenge [here](https://ntusingapore.qualtrics.com/jfe/form/SV_1LY2Irep9sEkITk?jfefe=new).
 More information can be found on [our website](https://sites.google.com/view/merlion-ccs-challenge/).

-## Registration
-To access the MERLIon CCS dataset, please register for the challenge [here](https://ntusingapore.qualtrics.com/jfe/form/SV_1LY2Irep9sEkITk?jfefe=new).

 ## Evaluation plan
 - [v0.1](https://bit.ly/merlion-ccs-eval-plan-v1)